edgio-docs/edgio-docs/src/pages/guides/basics/domains.md

 ### Allowing {{ PRODUCT_NAME }} IP Addresses {/*allowing-ip-addresses*/}

 Before going live, ensure that all {{ PRODUCT_NAME }} IP addresses are allowed in the security layer in front of your origin and/or API servers.
-The IP addresses you need to allow can be found on the _Allowlisting_ section of the _Networking_ tab of the _Environment_ page.
+The IP addresses you need to allow can be found on the _Allowlisting_ section of the [_Domain Configuration_](#network-configuration) tab for your environment.
 Note that each team may have their own set of IPs so these values cannot be copied from one team to another.

 ## TLS/SSL {/*tlsssl*/}